-The proposed framework applies to any measurement model that allows to calculate the full posterior over a real-valued map, for example the well-known reflection model [4] and the recently introduced decay-rate model [5].
+The proposed framework applies to any measurement model that allows to calculate the full posterior over a real valued map, for example the well-known reflection model [4] and the recently introduced decay-rate model [5].
 The input to the proposed algorithm is the ordered sequence of observations.
-For the reflection model, the elements of this stream contain the counts of how often beams were reflected by a cell or crossed it.
-For the decay-rate model, they consist of the numbers of reflections and the total distances that all beams travelled within each cell during the mapping process.
+For the reflection model, the elements of this stream contain simple counts of reflections and transmissions in each cell.
+For the decay-rate model, they consist of the numbers of reflections and the total distances that all beams travel within each cell during the mapping process.

 Conceptually, there are three main features that set the proposed method apart from other approaches: It considers the full path information, as opposed to end-point models; It considers real valued maps, as opposed to occupancy maps; It uses the full posterior over these real map values.
-Please note that previous approaches, for example the one proposed by Arbuckle et al. [7], use real valued posteriors over binary occupancy maps, which is different from using full posteriors over real map values.
+Please note that previous approaches, for example [7], use real valued posteriors over binary occupancy maps, which is different from using full posteriors over real map values.